intel/intel-one-mono/README.md

 To install the fonts, please use the provided builds under [Releases](https://github.com/intel/intel-one-mono/releases).
 Please refer to your software’s documentation for how to activate and use these fonts.

 ### Activating the Fonts in Code Editors
-- VSCode - In Settings, search Font Family, then specify `IntelOne Mono`
+- VSCode - In Settings, search Font Family, then specify `Intel One Mono`
-- Sublime Text - Go to Sublime Text -> Preferences -> Settings and set `font_face` to `IntelOne Mono`
+- Sublime Text - Go to Sublime Text -> Preferences -> Settings and set `font_face` to `Intel One Mono`
-- IntelliJ Platform - Go to File -> Settings -> Editor -> Font and set Font to `IntelOne Mono`
+- IntelliJ Platform - Go to File -> Settings -> Editor -> Font and set Font to `Intel One Mono`

 ### Font Formats
 - We recommend the .otf or .ttf format for desktop use.